abtion/rails-template/README.md

 ## What are the benefits of using Muffi?

-* Much less time spent on "first time setup"
+* Much less time spent on "first-time setup":
-* Lots of decisions are already made
+   * Projects starting from the Muffi template include all the libraries we typically use at Abtion on the latest version.
-* User login is there from the start
+   * Basic functionality is there from the start; we can have the app live from the moment we start, start sending emails, or log in with a user to the system.
+* Lots of decisions are already made:
+   * We've made these same decisions many times - now we know which decisions are the right ones.
-* Fully functional test setup
+* Fully functional test setup.
+   * Tests are not an afterthought.
+They are an integrated part of the development flow.
+   * Reliable software from day one.
-* Easy for developers to switch between similar projects
+* Easy for developers to switch between similar projects.
+   * Easy to scale projects up and down.
+Developers know what to expect when they join the project.
+They've seen similar things before.
+   * Less reliance on specific people - the whole team can contribute even when a team member is not present.

 ## Key features